-The Institute for Field Research offers seven types of archaeology field schools.
+The Institute for Field Research offers several types of field schools in the disciplines of Archaeology, Cultural Anthropology, and Environmental Science.
 Offerings may vary each year, but the following are the different types of programs you may consider:

-Field Archaeology – Gain hands-on field experience with survey, excavation, documentation, analysis, cataloging, and conservation of archaeological sites and materials.
+Field Archaeology: Gain hands-on field experience with excavation, survey, documentation, analysis, cataloging, and conservation of archaeological sites and materials.
+Adventurous spirit required.

 2. What region of the world is interesting to me?

 One of the important components that should influence student decision is the geographical location of the field school.
-While the discipline of archaeology shares similar methodologies across the world, some regional variations do exist.
+While the field sciences share similar methodologies across the world, some regional variations do exist.
 Furthermore, the cultural histories of a specific region may be more appealing than others.
 Language, food tradition, climate, altitude and latitude are all factors worth considering.

 3. What method or theoretical perspective do I find intriguing?

 The mainstays of archaeological data recovery are survey and excavations.
-Some field schools practice both methods, while others engage in one but not the other.
+Paleontology field research largely uses the same methods.
+Our environmental science programs use a variety of research methods including, but not limited to, monitoring, sampling, and recording, often contributing to longer-term studies.
+Some field schools practice a combination of methods, while others engage in one but not the others.
 It is worth finding out what methods each field school uses so students may choose a methodology that appeals to their needs and interests.

 Archaeological approaches to the study of past human behavior are plenty and diverse.
 Some students gravitate to Processual, Post-Processual or Eclectic archaeology.
 Others find appeal in analytically and methodologically specialized sub-fields, such as bioarchaeology, paleoethnobotany, and zooarchaeology.
 Still others are simply interested in the theory and methods underlying general field archaeology.
 Modern archaeology is an interdisciplinary and collaborative enterprise, but not all projects have the full range of specialists on staff during each season.
 Students should carefully read the syllabus of specific field schools and determine if the program pursues a theoretical and/or methodological approach that meets the student’s needs and interests.